pixcel13/Notify_team_5/README.md

 # Notify_team_5
 pendientes:
-agregar informacion a testimonials agregar accesos a a algunos a href
+1-agregar informacion a testimonials
+2-agregar accesos a a algunos a href
+3-hacer el responsivo :p